Microbial Biotechnology Research Programme

 Why does this matter ?

-BFBFs have been used on about 30000 acres in the country so far.
-As a result, the use of environmentally harmful chemical fertilizers(CF) NPK has been cut down by up to 50%.
-We have also seen a huge improvement in our country’s organic agriculture.
-Our studies indicate the importance of microbial community-based biofilms in increasing soil and plant parameters to ensure higher yields, and increase the sustainability of rice agroecosystems depleted due to conventional agricultural practices.
-Agriculture is important to Sri lanka at an economic level and biotechnology has improved and diversified applications in sustainable agriculture.
-Biofilm Biofertilizers produced by us are both cost effective and environment friendly.
-BFBFs render numerous biochemical and physiological benefits to plant growth and improves soil quality.
-As a contribution to nature, BFBFs restore microbial biodiversity and improves ecosystem functioning.
+The BFBF had been used in about 285,000 acres (over 16% of total paddy cultivation) in the country by 2022.
+As a result, the use of environmentally harmful chemical fertilizers (CF) NPK has been cut down by up to 50% while increasing grain quality, yield, and soil carbon sequestration by up to 20-30%.
+We have also seen great farmer-friendliness with the BFBF in organic agriculture in our country because only 200 kg/ac of BFBF is sufficient instead of 4000 kg/ac of compost recommended by DOA, SL for farming with GAP.
+Our studies indicate the importance of microbial community-based biofilms in increasing soil and plant parameters to ensure higher yields and increase the sustainability of rice agroecosystems depleted due to conventional agricultural practices.
+This biotechnology has improved and diversified applications in sustainable agriculture.
+The BFBFs are both cost-effective and environment-friendly and render numerous biochemical and physiological benefits to plant growth and improve soil and grain quality.
+As a contribution to nature, the BFBF restores microbial biodiversity and improves ecosystem functioning.